 Opposite McCrea was Yvonne de Carlo.
-Now I’m sorry, and I don’t want to be unkind, but I always thought Ms. De Carlo was lousy in Westerns.
+Now I’m sorry, and I don’t want to be unkind, but I always thought Ms. De Carlo was less than good in Westerns.
 She started with Salome, Where She Danced in 1945 with the plodding fellow Canadian Rod Cameron and followed it up the same year with the dire Frontier Gal, also with Cameron.
 Black Bart, Calamity Jane and Sam Bass, they were all pretty grim.
 About the best was Tomahawk with Van Heflin in 1951.
 In 1952 she was with Joel McCrea in The San Francisco Story and in ’54 they got together again for the pot-boiler Border River.
 After that she descended into very B-Westerns and TV shows.

 McCrea on the other hand is splendid.
 Always convincing as a decent, quiet Westerner who underneath is tough as nails, McCrea was in a whole series of Westerns which were either superb or, if they weren’t, were much better for his being in them.
 His first real role in a Western was third-billed in Barbary Coast in 1935, an entertaining San Francisco melodrama, then he had major lead roles in big manifest destiny Westerns, Wells Fargo in 1937 and Union Pacific in 1939.
 He was Buffalo Bill in 1944 and The Virginian in ’46, then starred in the seriously classy Ramrod in ’47.
 Later big roles were in the Raoul Walsh-directed Colorado Territory in 1949, as Wyatt Earp in Wichita (1955) and Bat Masterson in The Gunfight at Dodge City (1959).
 Probably his greatest achievement was one of his last, the magnificent Ride the High Country (1962) for Sam Peckinpah, in which he was electrifying.
 My own personal Joel McCrea favorite was Four Faces West, a delightful little 1948 Western of great charm.

-German Baron and corrupt Mexican general
+German baron and corrupt Mexican general

 It was nicely shot on the Colorado River, Moab, UT by Irving Glassberg (The Lawless Breed, some Audie Murphy Westerns and a couple of those Yvonne de Carlo ones, as well as his master work, Bend of the River).